Complaints from Members of the General Public

 - the desired outcome of your complaint

-If you are not happy with the result of this process you can request a formal investigation.
+If you are not happy with the result of this process, or your attempts to resolve the matter directly with existing University contacts, you can request a formal investigation.
 We'll decide whether an investigation is required based on your evidence.
 If we believe that you haven't exhausted the informal complaints procedure or that there are no grounds to overturn the outcome of your informal complaint, we may decide not to investigate your complaint.
 If we decide not to investigate, you will be told within 10 working days of the receipt of your complaint.

-If we decide that a more detailed investigation is necessary, the investigation will be carried out by an appropriate individual.
+If we decide that a formal investigation is needed, an investigation will be carried out by an appropriate individual.
 This will be completed within 30 working days once your complaint is referred to that individual.
 You will be invited to discuss your complaint with that individual, either in person or virtually.

 You will receive a written report of findings after the investigation, which may include recommended actions to resolve your complaint.
 The decision of the individual carrying out the investigation is final.

-If the report contains actions for the University a member of staff will be selected to look at the recommendations and decide whether to follow those recommendsation or to take other actions to remedy the complaint.
+If the report contains actions for the University, a member of staff will be selected to look at the recommendations and decide whether to follow those recommendations or to take other actions to remedy the complaint.
 They will do this within 10 working days of receiving the report.
 You will be sent a letter outlining the decision and this will close the complaint.